 "user": "regex-pattern-for-user",

-"messageFilterRegex": "optional-regex-to-filter-message-content",
+"messageFilterRegex": "optional-regex-to-filter-message-content"

 }